Use Azure DevOps Server or Services to trigger a test saved in ALM

 For information on performing these steps, see the section on installing ALM tools and add-ins in the ALM Help Center.

 In Azure DevOps Server, do the following:

-Create a new empty pipeline using the classic editor (Note: If you are using TFS, skip this step).
+Create a pipeline.
+(Note: If you are using TFS, skip this step)

 Select the agent pool that includes the agent on which you want to run your tests.